-The Frenchie Labrador is one of the many designer dog breeds to emerge.
+The french bulldog lab mix is one of the many designer dog breeds to emerge.
 This hybridization of a French Bulldog and Labrador Retriever is a wonderful mixture that brings out the best of each breed.

 This dog combines two of America’s most popular breeds into one friendly four-legged best friend.

 The Frenchie Labrador is a great designer dog breed for the urban environment for somewhat active people that are social.